mdn/content/files/en-us/web/css/inset-area_value/index.md

   - : The end of the grid's inline direction calculated from the containing block's writing mode.

-For example, `block-start inline-end` defines the tile at the start of the block direction and the end of the inline direction.
-With `writing-mode: horizontal-tb` set, this be the top right of the anchor, whereas with `writing-mode: vertical-rl` set it would be the cell to the bottom right.
+For example, `block-start inline-end` specifies the tile at the start of the block direction and the end of the inline direction.
+With `writing-mode: horizontal-tb` set, this would be the tile at the top-right of the anchor, whereas with `writing-mode: vertical-rl` set this would be the tile at the bottom-right.

 > **Note:** The specification defines `self` equivalents of these keywords — `block-self-start`, `block-self-end`, `inline-self-start`, and `inline-self-end`.
 However, these are not currently supported in any browser.

 ##### Spanning inline and block logical keywords

-The inline and block logical spanning keywords enable specifying a inline and block keyword, and an appropriate explicit logical spanning keyword.
-When used as a value on `inset-area`, the element is initially placed in the center of the specified row or column, based on the containing block's writing mode, and it then spans in the direction specified in the spanning keyword, spanning two grid tiles.
+The generic logical spanning keywords — when combined with a logical row or column keyword — specify a second grid tile for the inset area to expand into.
+When such a combination is set as an `inset-area` property value, a selected element is initially placed in the center of the specified row or column, based on the containing block's writing mode, and it then spans in the direction specified in the spanning keyword, spanning two grid tiles:

 - `span-block-start`

-  - : Span the center tile and the block start tile of the specified inline column .
+  - : Span the center tile and the block-start tile of the specified inline column.

 - `span-block-end`

-  - : Span the center tile and the block end tile of the specified inline column.
+  - : Span the center tile and the block-end tile of the specified inline column.

 - `span-inline-start`

-  - : Span the center tile and the inline start tile of the specified block row.
+  - : Span the center tile and the inline-start tile of the specified block row.

 - `span-inline-end`

-  - : Span the center tile and the inline end tile of the specified block row.
+  - : Span the center tile and the inline-end tile of the specified block row.

-For example, `block-end span-inline-start` selects the center of the end block row and spans across the tiles in that row that are also in the inline center and start columns.
-With `writing-mode: horizontal-tb` set, this would span the bottom center and bottom left of the anchor, whereas with `writing-mode: vertical-rl` set it would span the right center and top right grid cells.
+For example, `block-end span-inline-start` selects the center tile of the end block row and spans across the tiles in that row that are in the inline center and start columns.
+With `writing-mode: horizontal-tb` set, this would span the bottom-center and bottom-left grid tiles, whereas with `writing-mode: vertical-rl` set it would span the right-center and top-right grid tiles.

 > **Note:** The specification defines `self` equivalents of these keywords, for example — `span-self-block-start`, `span-self-block-end`, `span-self-inline-start`, and `span-self-inline-end`.
 However, these are not currently supported in any browser.